Pok1haya/Kursinis/README.md

 ![](https://github.com/Pok1haya/Kursinis/blob/main/input_.png)

 2\.
 Using command “ImportSheet” allows you to import an already created sheet in to your program.
 Interfrace guides you thru the steps of importing your sheet.
-(Sheet should be placed in the same folder as the program. “.txt” must be added for it to work, for example: Sheet.txt)
+(Sheet should be placed in the same folder as the program. “.txt” must be added for it to work, for example: Sheet.txt):

 ![](https://github.com/Pok1haya/Kursinis/blob/main/ImportSheet.png)

 3\.
 Command “EditSheet” allows you to edit the current imported or created sheet.
 It allows you to edit your sheet by allowing you to type in new information.
-Also includes same health and stat checks to prevent errors.
+Also includes same health and stat checks to prevent errors:

 ![](https://github.com/Pok1haya/Kursinis/blob/main/EditSheet.png)

 4\.
-Command “RollDice”allows you to roll between a selection of dnd dices
+Command “RollDice”allows you to roll between a selection of dnd dices:

 ![](https://github.com/Pok1haya/Kursinis/blob/main/RollDIce.png)

-These are the main functions of the program
+These are the main functions of the program:

 ## Patterns used: